JacobLondon/collections/README.md

 ## Additional Notes
 * All `init` or `new` functions use macros to achieve default arguments.
 Furthermore, these functions don't necessarily all have something to return.
 They both set a global variable and create an object out of convenience.

+# TODO
+* Specify ifree in JSON
+* Vector.get should return a pointer
+* More assertion sanity checks (does container have a usable ptr, ...)
+* Dict delete